DOMGADH/Urun-launcher/README.md

 ---

-#Why Urun-launcher?
+## ✨ Why Urun-launcher?

 Are you tired of cluttered desktops, slow-loading game launchers, or constantly navigating through folders to find that one specific file or application?
 Urun-launcher is designed to solve exactly that.

 It provides a blazing-fast, command-line interface to access everything you need.
 It gets out of your way and dedicates your system's resources to what truly matters – your applications and games.

-#Features
+## 🚀 Features

-* Instant Launching: Define simple, memorable aliases for any application (`.exe`), game, document (PDFs, Word docs), media file, or even specific folders.
+* **Instant Launching:** Define simple, memorable aliases for any application (`.exe`), game, document (PDFs, Word docs), media file, or even specific folders.
 Just type `urun <alias>` and hit Enter!
-* Feather-light: Urun-launcher is incredibly resource-efficient, consuming only ~24MB RAM during its brief execution and then exiting completely, ensuring zero ongoing overhead.
+* **Feather-light:** Urun-launcher is incredibly resource-efficient, consuming only ~24MB RAM during its brief execution and then exiting completely, ensuring zero ongoing overhead.
-* Universal Compatibility: Launch virtually anything on your system, regardless of its type or location.
+* **Universal Compatibility:** Launch virtually anything on your system, regardless of its type or location.
-* User-Friendly Setup: Includes an automated Windows PATH integration command (`urun setpath`) for hassle-free installation and instant access from `Win + R` or any terminal.
+* **User-Friendly Setup:** Includes an automated Windows PATH integration command (`urun setpath`) for hassle-free installation and instant access from `Win + R` or any terminal.
-* Customizable: All aliases are managed via a straightforward configuration file, allowing for easy viewing and direct editing for advanced users.
+* **Customizable:** All aliases are managed via a straightforward configuration file, allowing for easy viewing and direct editing for advanced users.
-* Open Source: Built with transparency in mind, inviting community feedback and contributions.
+* **Open Source:** Built with transparency in mind, inviting community feedback and contributions.

-#Installation (Windows)
+## 📦 Installation (Windows)

 Urun-launcher is designed for a quick and easy setup.

-## For End-Users (Recommended - using pre-built executable)
+### For End-Users (Recommended - using pre-built executable)

 1.  **Download Urun:** Download the latest `urun.exe` file from the [Releases page](https://github.com/DOMGADH/Urun-launcher/releases).
 2.  **Place Urun.exe:** Create a new folder on your system (e.g., `C:\Urun`) and place the downloaded `urun.exe` inside it.